-You will see a dynamic integration of old, modern and contemporary works and experience innovative programming that weaves their stories together.
+See a dynamic integration of old, modern and contemporary works and experience innovative programming that weaves their stories together.

 INUA has two meanings:

-• Acronym for Inuit Nunangat Ungammuaktut Atautikkut (‘Inuit Moving Forward Together’) which articulates the collective vision for the new Qaumajuq as a site where Inuit from throughout Inuit Nunangat can, together, collectively gather, share, be inspired by previous generations, and create new pathways forward in Inuit art.
+• Acronym for Inuit Nunangat Ungammuaktut Atautikkut or ‘Inuit Moving Forward Together,’ reflecting the curators vision for Qaumajuq as a site where Inuit from throughout Inuit Nunangat can, together, collectively gather, share, be inspired by previous generations, and create new pathways forward in Inuit art.

 Brian Adams • Allison Akootchook Warden* • Olassie Akulukjuk • Eldred Allen • Siku Allooloo • Donat Anawak • Elizabeth Angrnaqquaq • Michael Angutituak • Marjorie Agluvak Aqiggaaq • Irene Avaalaaqiaq Tiktaalaaq • Fanny Avatituq* • Darcie Bernhardt • Beatrice Deer* • Norman Ekoomiak • Alice Evaglok • Billy Gauthier* • Glenn Gear* • Julie Grenier* • Maureen Gruben • Suzannah Igloliorte • Elisapi Uppatitsiaq Inukpuk • Elisapee Ishulutaq • Mattiusi Iyaituk • Bronson Jacque* • Eugenie Tautoonie Kabluitok • Veronica Kadjuak • Manilak Martha Kakee • Octave Tigumiak Kappi • Rhoda Akpaliapik Karetak • Kayuryuk • Jessie Kenalogak • Olajuk Kigutikakjuk • Jessie Kleemann • Eva Kootook • Pie Kukshout • Kunoo • Zacharias Kunuk* • Mary Mariq Kuutsiq • Maata (Martha) Kyak* • Megan Kyak-Montieth • Victoria Mamnguqsualuk • Annie Manning • Michael Massie • Lindsay McIntyre* • Drew Michael • Qaunaq Mikkigak • Jenny Irene Miller • Shirley Moorhouse* • Bill Nasogaluak* • Ella Nasogaluak-Brown • Niap • Lucy Nimiqtaqtuq • Martha Noah • William Noah • Gukki Nuka • Tommy Nuvaqirq • Jessie Oonark • David Ruben Piqtoukun • Mary Pitseolak • Napachie Pootoogook • Aoudla Pudlat • Pudlo Pudlat • Ruth Qaulluaryuk • Eli Sallualu Qinuajua • Lisipi Saittoq • Yvo Samgushak • Victor Sammurtok • Maya Sialuk Jacobsen* • Mikki Siusangnark • Noah Taottotsiark Siusangnark • Gabriel Isaac Suarak • Jimmy Taipanak • Joe Talirunili • Ningiukulu Teevee • Eli Tikeayak • Papiarak Tukiki • Eva Itikituq Tulurialik • Cecilia Arnadjuk Tungilik • Jesse Tungilik • Oviloo Tunnillie • Lucien Tutuk Kabluitok • Marion Tuu’luq • Philip Ugjuk • Couzyn van Heuvelen* • Mary Yuusipik Singaqti